frankol/GoHeishaMon/README.md

 # Custom firmware for the Panasonic CZ-TAW1

-This is an alternative firmware for the Panasonic CZ-TAW1, an IoT adapter for the H-series heat pumps.
+This is an alternative firmware for RaspberryPi Zero W, an IoT adapter for the H-series heat pumps.
 It consists of:

 * a gateway written in Go that translates serial comms with the heat pump on the CN-CNT link to MQTT
-* a port of OpenWRT (22.03.3 currently) for the CZ-TAW1

 ## About